Sn-one/Sensor-Logger-Streaming/README.md

 ## Overview

-The Sensor-Logger-Streaming project is designed to process and visualize real-time sensor data using a combination of Kafka, Spark, PostgreSQL, and a Dash web application.
-The project includes multiple components, each serving a specific role in the data processing pipeline.
+The Sensor-Logger-Streaming project is designed to process and visualize real-time sensor data using Kafka, Spark, PostgreSQL, and a Dash web application.
+This README answers key questions to ensure the system is reliable, scalable, maintainable, and secure.

+## Architecture Diagram

 ![Architecture](https://github.com/Sn-one/Sensor-Logger-Streaming/blob/sensor-app_connected/sensor-logger-streaming_architecture.png)

-## Components
+## Key Components

-### 1. Server
+### 1. Data Ingestion Microservices

-The server component, implemented using Flask, receives sensor data from Kelvin Choi's Sensor Logger application.
-This data is then forwarded to a Kafka topic for further processing.
+- **Server**: Implemented using Flask, it receives sensor data from Kelvin Choi's Sensor Logger application and forwards it to Kafka.

-### 2. Spark Job
+### 2. Data Pre-processing and Aggregation Microservices

-A Spark job processes the streaming data from Kafka, parsing JSON, applying schemas, and aggregating sensor metrics.
-The processed data is then written to a PostgreSQL database.
+- **Spark Job**: Processes streaming data from Kafka, parsing JSON, applying schemas, and aggregating sensor metrics.
+The processed data is written to PostgreSQL.

-### 3. PostgreSQL
+### 3. Data Delivery to Frontend

-A PostgreSQL database is used to store the aggregated sensor metrics for later analysis and visualization.
+- **Dash Application**: Provides real-time visualization of sensor data, fetching data from PostgreSQL and updating plots for different sensor metrics.

-### 4. Dash Application
+### 4. Reliability, Scalability, and Maintainability

-The Dash web application provides real-time visualization of sensor data.
-It includes multiple plots for different sensor metrics such as accelerometer, gyroscope, gravity, orientation, and magnetometer.
-Data is fetched from the PostgreSQL database and updated at regular intervals.
+- **Techniques**:
+  - Use of Kafka for scalable data ingestion and buffering.
+  - Spark for scalable and fault-tolerant data processing.
+  - Docker Compose for container orchestration ensuring reproducibility and easy deployment.
+  - Version control with GitHub for code management.
+  - Infrastructure as Code (IaC) principles.

+### 5. Data Security, Governance, and Protection

+- **Techniques**:
+  - Secure Kafka communication using PLAINTEXT protocol (consider upgrading to SSL for production).
+  - Secure PostgreSQL access with user authentication.
+  - Isolation of services using Docker networks.

-### 5. Docker Compose
+### 6. Docker Images

-The project is containerized using Docker Compose, which defines services for Zookeeper, Kafka, Kafka producer, Spark master, Spark worker, PostgreSQL, and Dash app, along with their configurations and dependencies.
+- **Images Used**:
+  - `confluentinc/cp-zookeeper`
+  - `confluentinc/cp-kafka`
+  - `apache/spark:python3`
+  - `postgres`
+  - Custom images for Spark jobs, and Dash app
+- **Modifications**: Ensure configurations are set correctly for communication between services.

+### 7. Data Source

+- **Data Source**: Kelvin Choi's Sensor Logger application, simulating real-time sensor data.
+- **Real-time Features**: Kafka for data streaming, Spark for processing.

+### 8. Aggregation and Windowing Functions

+- **Functions Used**:
+  - Spark's `window` and `avg` functions to aggregate data over time windows for sensor metrics.

 ## Docker Compose Configuration